Syntax Document

 // Declaration and initialization

-{int} s1 = {-32, -64, 13} // Declare using {T}
+{int} s1 = {-32, -64, 13} // using {T} declaration

-set<int> s3 = {1, 2, 3} // Declare using set<T>
+set<int> s3 = {1, 2, 3} // using set<T> declaration

 // Basic operations

-s1.add(111) // Add element
+s1.add(111) // add element

-s1.del(13) // Delete element
+s1.del(13) // delete element

-var exists = s1.contains(13) // Check if element exists
+var exists = s1.contains(13) // check if element exists

-var found = {1, 2, 3}.contains(2) // Supports method chaining
+var found = {1, 2, 3}.contains(2) // supports method chaining

 // Traversal